BenZen-3/BenZen-3.github.io/_posts/2024-08-01-humanoid-arm.markdown

 <h1> Overview </h1>

+Here’s the edited version:

-This project is still in progress, so I will update this as it progresses.
-It was started in June 2024 and the current progress is about 6 weeks of work which slowed down when the semester started and my availibility became more limited.
-The design takes inspiration from many places, but the design is completely my own.
+This project is still in progress, and I will provide updates as it develops.
+It began in June 2024, and the current progress reflects about six weeks of work.
+However, progress has slowed since the semester started, limiting my availability.
+The design takes inspiration from various sources, but it is entirely my own creation.

 The overarching goal for this arm is to create a humanoid arm for embodied machine learning and imitation learning.
-This yeields the mechanical goal to create an arm that mimics humanoid size and capabilities while maintaining controlability.
-These requirements are difficult to manage while maintaining low cost, so the design requires a lot careful attention Just to list a few requirements: anthropromorphic morphology, high speed, high torque, backdrivability/torque transparency, precise position and velocity control, and decent torque control.
+This leads to the mechanical objective of developing an arm that mimics human size and capabilities while maintaining controllability.
+Balancing these requirements with low cost is challenging, necessitating careful attention to detail.
+Just to list a few of the requirements: anthropomorphic morphology, high speed, high torque, backdrivability/torque transparency, precise position and velocity control, and effective torque control.

 The current design of the arm encompasses everything up to the wrist joint.
-Since a human arm is 7 DoF and the wrist is 2 DoF, this design is for 5 DoF.
-The wrist joints and hand will be completed later once this portion of the project is complete.
-The hand in the pictures is a model I found online as a placeholder.
-The arm that I have pictures of only implements 4 joints.
-The shoulder is 3 rotational joints, but only 2 are active because the one joint contained by the body is not currently needed.
+Since a human arm has 7 degrees of freedom (DoF) and the wrist adds 2 DoF, this design currently incorporates 5 DoF.
+The wrist joints and hand will be completed later once this portion of the project is finalized.
+The hand shown in the pictures is a model I found online as a placeholder.
+The arm depicted only implements 4 joints.
+The shoulder consists of 3 rotational joints, but only 2 are active because the joint contained within the body is not currently needed.

 <img src="\assets\images\Humanoid_Arm.jpg" style="width:500px;height:600px;">